mheiber/react-tabs-component/readme.md

 ### Callback Props ###

 - `willChange`—fires before the tab changes.
+Return `false` from `willChange` to prevent the active tab from changing.
 - `didChange`—fires after the tab changes.

 In the example below, clicking `Tab C` will produce the following results: